 Missouri Historical Review 55 (October 1960): 30-34.

-Many of the State Historical Society of Missouri's holdings are included in Merlin, the shared library catalog of the four University of Missouri campuses.
-Numerous titles can be found by typing the keywords "daily life," "customs," and/or "social customs" into the search bar.
+Many of the State Historical Society of Missouri's holdings are included in the SHSMO online catalog.
+Numerous titles can be found by typing the keywords "daily life," "customs," and/or "social customs" into the catalog search bar.

 The State Historical Society of Missouri's manuscript collections contain personal papers and other materials, which either report or depict daily activities, social customs, and other aspects of social interaction at all levels of society.
 Examples of such collections include the Ula Sharon Robinson Bergfeldt Papers offering personal and professional materials of a professional dancer, teacher, producer, and founder of the Kansas City Dance Theatre that outline social life in Kansas City, and the Cornett Family Papers providing letters and records that document the agricultural background of northern Missouri.